-ICEF's Board of Directors will commission and approve an annual financial audit by an independent third party auditor to review the Charter School's financial statements, attendance and enrollment accounting practices, and internal controls.
-The contracted auditor will report directly to the Board of Directors s.
-The executive team has the responsibility of ensuring compliance with all financial reporting requirements and providing a copy of the approved audit to the required charter-granting agency.
-The Board can appoint someone else to perform the executives' responsibilities in the case of his/her absence.
+ICEF's Board of Directors will commission and approve an annual financial audit by an independent third-party auditor to review the Charter School's financial statements, attendance and enrollment accounting practices, and internal controls.
+The contracted auditor will report directly to the Board of Directors.
+The Executive Management Team has the responsibility of ensuring compliance with all financial reporting requirements and providing a copy of the approved audit to the required charter-granting agency.
+The Board can appoint someone else to perform the executives' responsibilities in the case of absence.